Beyond real blow-up: Masuda detours and complex holonomy: Example: Riccati equations

 A Möbius map of the distinct equilibria $x=e_1, e_2$ to $u=0,\infty$, respectively, preserves the linearizations at equilibria and therefore transforms \eqref{ODERic} to the linear variant

-now with the equilibrium $x=e_2$ at $u=\infty$.
-The associated exponential global flow $\Phi^t$ therefore identifies all 1-parameter subgroups of the Möbius group, with the exception of the purely quadratic case \eqref{Ric0}, viz.~the limiting case $e_1=e_2$\,.
+now with the equilibrium $x\!=\!e_2$ at $u\!=\!\infty$.
+The associated exponential global flow $\Phi^t$ therefore identifies all 1-parameter subgroups of the Möbius group, up to conjugation, with the exception of the purely quadratic case \eqref{Ric0}, viz.~the limiting case $e_1=e_2=0$ of \eqref{Ric0}.

-Möbius transformations map the set of lines and circle segments, jointly, to itself.
+Möbius transformations preserve the set of lines and circle segments, jointly.
 Orbit equivalence of $\dot u=u$ to $\dot x=x^2-1$, by a Möbius transformation, therefore establishes the circular segments and circles of figure \ref{figRiccati}.
 We illustrate the flows in real time (blue), and in imaginary time (orange).
 In real time, we obtain a unique source $e_1=+1$ (red) and sink $e_2=-1$ (blue), but no poles.
-All other real-time orbits $x$ (also blue) are heteroclinic from $+1$ to $-1$.
-On the real axis in the Riemann sphere, we encounter the heteroclinic blow-up and blow-down orbit $x_\infty$ through $x=\infty$ (cyan).
+All other real-time orbits $x(t)$ (also blue) are \emph{heteroclinic} from $+1$ to $-1$, i.e. $\lim x(t)=\mp 1$ for $t\rightarrow\pm\infty$.
+In symbols:

+On the real axis in the Riemann sphere $\widehat{\C}$, we encounter the heteroclinic blow-up and blow-down orbit $x_\infty$ through $x\!=\!\infty$ (cyan).

-In imaginary time, the two equilibria become Lyapunov centers.
-All nonstationary orbits (orange) are iso-periodic of minimal period $\mi\pi$.
-They foliate the cylinder $\widehat{\mathbb{C}}\setminus\{e_1\,,\ e_2\}$.
-Because the flow $t\mapsto\Phi^t(x_0)$ of Möbius transformations is conformal, for any fixed $x_0$ in the single complex leaf $\fL=\widehat{\mathbb{C}}\setminus\{e_1,e_2\}$, the heteroclinic and iso-periodic foliations in real and imaginary time $t$ are mutually orthogonal, just as the real and imaginary time directions themselves are.
+In imaginary time $t$, the two equilibria become \emph{Lyapunov centers}: the eigenvalue $\lambda$ of the linearization is purely imaginary and, hence, their neighborhoods are foliated by periodic orbits of minimal imaginary period $2\pi/\lambda$ in $t$.
+In our case, all nonstationary orbits (orange) are iso-periodic of minimal imaginary period $\pm\mi\pi$.
+They foliate the cylinder $\widehat{\C}\setminus\{e_1\,,\ e_2\}$.
+Because the flow $t\mapsto\Phi^t(x_0)$ of Möbius transformations is conformal, for any fixed $x_0$ in the single complex leaf $\fL=\widehat{\C}\setminus\{e_1,e_2\}$, the heteroclinic and iso-periodic foliations in real and imaginary time $t$ are mutually orthogonal, just as the real and imaginary time directions themselves are.